jenn2318/bamazon/README.md

 Make sure to require MySQL and Inquirer npm packages, this app will need them for data and input storage

-Tech stack used:
+# Tech/framework used:

+Node.js
+JavaScript
-Node.js, JavaScript, and MySQL
+MySQL

 # Instructions